riak/riak.github.io/versioned_docs/version-2.0.6/setup/installing/debian-ubuntu.md

 ---
 title: "Debian and Ubuntu"
 id: installing_debian_ubuntu
 slug: debian-ubuntu
 sidebar_position: 1
 ---

 [install source index]: ../../setup/installing/source/index.md
 [security index]: ../../using/security/index.md
 [install source erlang]: ../../setup/installing/source/erlang.md
 [install verify]: ../../setup/installing/verify.md

 Riak KV can be installed on Debian or Ubuntu-based systems using a binary package or by compiling from source code.

-The following steps have been tested to work with Riak KV on Debian versions 6.05 and 7.6 and Ubuntu version 14.04.
+The following steps have been tested to work with Riak KV on:

+- Ubuntu 16.04
+- Ubuntu 14.04
+- Ubuntu 12.04
+- Debian 8.6
+- Debian 7.6

+## Installing with apt

 For versions of Riak prior to 2.0, Basho used a self-hosted [apt](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) repository